t8ortot/sheets-discogs-tracker/README.md

 ## Customizing Structure
 Add steps to customize sheet structure in code. note warnings about changes to structure could cause messes that they would have to clean up.

+# Frequently Asked Questions
+Does the script automatically update itself with the latest updates in this repo?
+- No. Since the setup of this script is run manually as a copy in Apps Script, it does not and cannot have any ties to GitHub.
+In order to get and apply updates to the script, you will have to come back here to copy the latest updates into Apps Script manually.
+See [Updating The Script](#updating-the-script)  Options are being explored to host this script as an add-on from Google Marketplace, which would allow automatic updates.

 # Feature Request List
 These are features that have either been thought of or requested.
 They are considered, but not guaranteed, to be added in the future.